ztomaresUMD/tutorials/01_Basics/01_Basics.md

 Measuring these cross sections allows us to compare our theory with experiment.

 Cross sections are often parametrized as functions of the outgoing particle momenta or angles: you will often see things like $d\sigma(e^+ e^- \to \mu^+ \mu^-)/d\cos\theta dp$.
-In simple words, these are predictions for how often you expect to see a muon produced with a particular momentum $p$ and angle $\theta$ from $ee$ collisions with a specific center-of-mass energy.
+In simple words, this is a prediction for how often you expect to see a muon produced with a particular momentum $p$ and angle $\theta$ from $ee$ collisions with a specific center-of-mass energy.
 These parametrizations can give us access to more information about the underlying structure of the theory, as you will learn about.

 Histograms measure the *frequency* of events in *bins* of certain *variables(s)*.